We notice you are currently visiting the UK site. Would you like to visit our main site instead?

 • Additional security for company e-mail accounts

-A woman at a desk with a PC monitor in a video meeting showing 4 other people
+A woman at a desk with a PC monitor in a video meeting showing four other people

 Furthermore, each employee should also use encrypted USB drives.
 Such removable drive solutions allow for the safe storage of data processed by employees while working remotely.